-Arthritis NZ is calling for more rheumatologists to meet the recommended ratio of one rheumatologist per 100,000 people.
+Arthritis New Zealand is calling for more rheumatologists to meet the recommended ratio of one full time equivalent rheumatologist in the public sector per 100,000 people.

-People are waiting for up to a year for appointments and initial treatments.
-They are seeing long waiting lists and delayed access to rheumatologists.
+People are experiencing long waiting lists and delayed access to rheumatologists.
 The faster patients are seen by a specialist, the more effective their treatment and management of their condition.
 The number of people with conditions such as arthritis is only going to grow.
-We need more specialist posts to match the need.

 Why are rheumatologists important?

 Rheumatologists rely on the information supplied by the GP to triage patients with suspected IA and prioritise accordingly.
-The history of symptoms, clinical markers of inflammation, positive RA antibodies and radiological assessments are all important measures of urgency and used by rheumatology services to prioritise and manage waiting lists (Hutt Valley DHB, 2008).
+The history of symptoms, clinical markers of inflammation, positive rheumatoid arthritis antibodies and radiological assessments are all important measures of urgency and used by rheumatology services to prioritise and manage waiting lists.

 In New Zealand, where waiting lists are used to ration scarce health resources and monitor health system performance, referral to specialist services through managed and prioritised waiting lists may lead GPs to delay referral until a pre-determined threshold is reached for referral, especially because individuals will be referred back to the GP if the referral is deemed inappropriate (Cumming, 2013).

-As of July 2012 in New Zealand the maximum allowable waiting time for FSA is six months from referral.
-The main aims of this maximum is to improve the consistency in the selection and prioritisation of patients, and for a greater proportion of patients to be treated in priority order and within prioritisation timeframes (Ministry of Health, 2013).
+As of January 2015, the standard expected for waiting time in New Zealand for First Specialist Appointment (FSA) was reduced to four months after referral.
+The main aim of this maximum was to improve the consistency in the selection and prioritisation of patients, and for a greater proportion of patients to be treated in priority order and within prioritisation timeframes.

 The quality of information the GP forwards to the rheumatologist can impinge on the acceptance of the patient for assessment and the quality of the triage.